syednida01/Ecommerce-Dashboard/README.md

 ## 📊 Project Overview

 This project is a comprehensive E-commerce dashboard built using **Power BI**, aimed at providing data-driven insights into key business metrics.
-The dashboard offers a visual representation of sales performance, customer behavior, product trends, and other vital KPIs to assist in informed decision-making.
+The dashboard offers a visual representation of sales performance, customer behavior, product trends.

 ## 🎯 Features